gfda/text-to-speech/README.md

 ```python
 from tkinter import messagebox
 ```
-For MAC OS users, some buttons and icons does not work properly.
+For Mac OS users, some buttons and icons does not work properly.
 Please, use ttk submodule.
 ```python
 from tkinter import ttk